 Injuries and illness

-An estimated 24% of deaths amongst travellers abroad can be attributed to injuries, while infectious diseases are the cause of about 2% of deaths.
+An estimated 24% of deaths amongst travelers abroad can be attributed to injuries, while infectious diseases are the cause of about 2% of deaths.

 The dangers of driving abroad